Ask any woman of a certain age to list the top 5 loves of her life, and I can pretty much guarantee that wine will be one of them.

 Thank you for taking my hand and leading me past 45.
 I sometimes don’t know what I’d do without you.
 You are part of the family.
 If you’re not present when Brian and I sit down to eat dinner, the room feels empty and dismal.

-And so dear Wine, until we meet tonight over Nigel Slaters lamb stew ( I remembered that he was your favourite), Please know that I am, and always will be truly madly and deeply in love with you.
+And so, Dear Wine, until we meet tonight over Nigel Slaters lamb stew ( I remembered that he was your favourite), please know that I am, and always will be dear Wine, truly madly and deeply in love with you.

 Disclaimer: Please note that wine should always be drunk responsibly.
 If you are under 18 and reading this post, don’t even think about trying to get into a relationship with Wine.
 He only prefers older women.

 If Wine is also the love of your life please like and share this post. x

 Cheers.
 Beautiful ode to the love of wine 🙂

 Do you like this VNO Merlot though?
 I think I tried once (or was it a different grape variety!?!) and did not appreciate it.

 Thanks for your comment.
 It’s not the best I’ve got to say but for Monday night supermarket jobby it’ll do! ?